The Best Birding in Cape May and Lewes

 Cape Henlopen State Park

-All year, Cape Henlopen State Park teems with birds in its fields and pine and maritime forests, on its beaches, in its freshwater ponds, and along its miles of bay and ocean coastlines.
-The best place to start is at the Seaside Nature Center, where bird feeders attract many species.
-Then make sure you hit the Point, Herring Point, the Dune Overlook, Saltmarsh Spur and Gordon’s Pond.
-In the summer, piping plovers populate the beaches, common nighthawks nest in the ocean dunes and Chuck-will’s-widows inhabit the pine forest.
-A walk anywhere in the park is likely to yield some delightful surprise sightings.
+All year, Cape Henlopen State Park teems with birds in its fields, pine and maritime forests, beaches, freshwater ponds, and miles of bay and ocean coastlines.
+The best place to start is the Seaside Nature Center, where bird feeders attract many species.
+Then ensure you hit the Point, Herring Point, the Dune Overlook, Saltmarsh Spur, and Gordon’s Pond.

 Location: 15099 Cape Henlopen Drive, Lewes, DE